Horizon-bound objects: Kerr--Vaidya solutions: Discussion

 \section{Discussion}

-In our prior work \cite{DS:23, DSST:23} we explored the use of the Vaidya metric as a consistent model of the near-horizon geometry of an evaporating black hole, in a semiclassical framework where back-reaction phenomena are implicitly accounted for.
-The issue of consistently incorporating back-reaction in fully dynamical settings, where solutions to the semiclassical Einstein equations are unavailable, remains open.
-However, we were able to show that some of the expected features of dynamical black holes can nonetheless be consistently modelled, and the physical criteria explicit in their construction dramatically constrains their properties.

-In this work we considered the class of Kerr--Vaidya spacetimes as a minimal axially symmetric model for the near-horizon region, based on the fact that (non-rotating) Vaidya metrics provide a self-consistent near-horizon description of physical black holes in the spherical symmetric case.
-We find that explicit violation of the null energy condition inherent in the Kerr--Vaidya metric is compatible with the expected properties of Hawking emission when back-reaction on the geometry is present.
-The Kerr--Vaidya solutions which represent evaporating black holes possess timelike apparent horizons.
-Infalling observers on geodesic trajectories experience no drama during their approach and crossing of the horizon, and may reverse direction if their proper velocity is sufficiently small.
-Finite NEC violation occurs for infalling test particles which cross the horizon, and in the case of growing black hole energy density as measured by Alice will typically be positive.
-For evaporating black holes it is possible to communicate with the outside world from the apparent horizon and also parts of the trapped region outside the hypersurface $\Delta=0$.
+In this work we considered two classes of Kerr--Vaidya spacetimes as minimal axially symmetric models for the near-horizon region of black holes, based on the fact that (non-rotating) Vaidya metrics provide a self-consistent near-horizon description of physical black holes in the spherically-symmetric case.
+We made a number of observations of their properties.
+Noting that Kerr--Vaidya solutions (with constant $a$) which represent evaporating black holes possess timelike apparent horizons, we showed that infalling observers on geodesic trajectories experience no drama during their approach and crossing of the horizon, and may reverse direction if their proper velocity is sufficiently small.
+Finite NEC violation was shown to occur for infalling test particles which cross the horizon, and in the case of growing black holes, the energy density as measured by Alice will typically be positive.
+On the other hand, for evaporating black holes it is possible to communicate with the outside world from the apparent horizon and also parts of the trapped region outside the hypersurface $\Delta=0$.
 This is not so for accreting black holes.
 In fact, so long as the growth is continuous, the apparent horizon is hidden from outside observers.

 On the contrary, we identify previously unappreciated issues with evaporating white hole geometries.
-We show that in both the outgoing Vaidya and outgoing Kerr--Vaidya metrics with decreasing mass function may have timelike geodesics reach the singularity while starting outside of any horizons present.
-In spherical symmetry this property is not a challenge to the cosmic censorship conjecture, since the relevant solutions may be dismissed as unphysical (due to impossibility of their realisation in finite time according to a distant observer).
+We show that for outgoing Kerr--Vaidya metrics with decreasing mass function (counterparts of inadmissible Vaidya solutions) allow for timelike geodesics which reach the singularity while starting outside of any horizons present.
+In spherical symmetry this property is not a challenge to the cosmic censorship conjecture, since the relevant solutions may be dismissed as unphysical (due to the impossibility of their realization in finite time according to a distant observer).